 For shopping and dining, locally owned shops and restaurants line Pike Street in downtown Canonsburg.
 “Downtown is really thriving now.
 There are all kinds of new local restaurants, bars, shops and stuff that have popped up there in the last five to 10 years,” Dallas says.
 Stores like Malone Flower Shop and Grandpa Joe’s Candy Shop are just down the street from trendy spots such as Rusty Gold Brewing, known for its craft beers and classic pub grub.
 Bar Association Restaurant offers a high-end dining experience, and Iceburg’s Ice Cream is a go-to spot for dessert in the summer.
 Also in downtown Canonsburg, Saint Patrick Church hosts the seasonal Canonsburg Farmers Market each Tuesday from May through September.

-Sarris Candies is a festive, nostalgic shop with a classic ice cream parlor in Canonsburg.
+Sarris Candies pairs a classic ice cream parlor with a beloved candy shop.

 Community events and pickleball courts at Canonsburg Town Park